deepslayer/TrackingMarkedTilesInstance/README.md

 ## Features

-- Mark tiles by pressing the Shift key and clicking on the desired tile.
+- Mark tiles by pressing the Shift key while hovering the mouse over the desired tile.
 (Make sure to allow user input while the script is running)
 - The marked tiles are saved and loaded automatically.
 - Supports dynamic/instanced regions, ensuring marked tiles are remembered correctly.
 - Prevents duplicate marking of tiles.